Party for Freedom: Abortion and LGBTQ rights

 The party utilizes its liberal stances on issues such as abortion and gay rights to present itself as a "a defender of women and gay people in the face of the advance of an 'intolerant and backward Islam.
 The PVV has generally taken a more moderate and socially liberal attitude on LGBTQ rights and same-sex marriage in contrast to other European populist parties.

 The party is critical of parts of LGBTQ education in schools, specifically lessons regarding gender identity and gender expression (which it refers to as 'gender propaganda' and 'sexual indoctrination').
 In 2023, the PVV refused to sign the Rainbow accord (Regenboogakkoord in Dutch), which made parties pledge and agree to take action against discrimination based on sexual orientation, gender and skin colour by handing out harsher sentences for violent crimes, more detectives to research discrimination and providing safer refuge for LGBT refugees.
 The accord also called for schools to pay more attention to LGBTQ education in school and an end to identity declarations where parents or students would show to which world view they subscribe and take distance from homosexuality.

 Foreign policy

-The PVV's foreign policy is based on its dislike of Islam and opposition to European integration.
+The PVV's foreign policy is based on its skepticism towards Islam and opposition to European integration.
 The party was supportive of the war on terror in the beginning, but changed its position around 2016 to non-interventionism, arguing the Netherlands is not responsible for the "rubble of the Islamic world".
 According to the PVV, the Netherlands Armed Forces should be focused on safety within the border.
-The PVV opposes development aid, arguing that is not effective.
+The PVV opposes foreign development aid, arguing that is not effective.